Communications Department Media Opportunities

 Campus media at Elizabethtown College includes a combination of traditional broadcast and print media, as well as a public relations agency and collaborative news coverage of the community.

 The Etownian is Elizabethtown College's weekly newspaper.
 The full-color newspaper is produced completely by student writers and editors--from a variety of majors--and is distributed each Thursday when classes are in session.
 The Etownian covers news, feature stories and sports.
 The newspaper's offices are located on the second floor of the Steinman Center.
-In 2010, The Etownian unveiled its redesigned website, which offers a digital version of the newspaper and interactive elements.
+The Etownian also offers a digital version of the newspaper and interactive elements here.

 The Etownian has a track record of recognition from the American Scholastic Press Association (college/universities with an enrollment of 1,701-2,500):